RAF 08 sees massive change in wrestling card due to injury

-RAF 08: Henry Cejudo, Merab Dvalishivili main event canceled due to injury for Olympic champ
+RAF 08: Henry Cejudo, Merab Dvalishvili main event canceled due to injury for Olympic champ

-Ahead of RAF 08 Saturday night, a late change was made to the main event of Henry Cejudo vs. Merab Dvalishivili.
-Due to an injury sustained by Cejudo ahead of the card, the main event was canceled, per CEO Chad Bronstein.
+Ahead of RAF 08 Saturday night, a late change was made to the main event of Henry Cejudo vs. Merab Dvalishvili.
+Due to an injury sustained by Cejudo, the 2008 Olympic Gold Medalist and former two-weight UFC champ, ahead of the card, the main event was canceled, per CEO Chad Bronstein.

 “As we get set for tonight’s RAF08, we want to share some important updates to tonight’s card,” Bronstein said in a statement.
 “Henry Cejudo is out due to injury, and his matchup with Merab Dvalishivili has been canceled.
 Arman Tsarukyan vs Urijah Faber is now the main event of the evening, with Kyle Snyder vs Rizabek Aitmukhan as the co-main event.